RMPR/psh/README.md

 Essentially `cd`, `exit` and `help`

 # Goodies
 I don't know why but I feel like it.
-After each command the Shell will print `pss...sh` with the number of `s` corresponding to the number of characters read.
-That's it, the length of the command is proportional to the prompt size.
+After each command the Shell will print ~~`pss...sh` with the number of `s` corresponding to the number of characters read.
+That's it, the length of the command is proportional to the prompt size.~~ the current working directory followed by the content of psh.cfg